Michael Hasted: Artistic career

-He continued working in the record industry as a photographer and sleeve designer photographing Hawkwind, Creedence Clearwater Revival, Ravi Shankar, Tiny Tim, Canned Heat, Free, Robert Palmer etc. etc. and did sleeves for The Groundhogs "Scratchin the Surface", Mike Batt "Schizophonia" and classical guitarist John Williams "The Height Below".
+He continued working in the record industry as a photographer and sleeve designer photographing Hawkwind, Creedence Clearwater Revival, Ravi Shankar, Tiny Tim, Canned Heat, Free, Robert Palmer and did sleeves for The Groundhogs "Scratchin the Surface", Mike Batt Schizophonia and classical guitarist John Williams "The Height Below".

 In the early 1970s, he also took up illustration and painting.
 He produced book jackets and magazine illustrations including for Playboy with whom he worked for 20 years.

 His paintings have been exhibited in Europe, Japan and America and are in public collections in England, France, Greece and the United States.

-In the mid 1980s, he went to live in France and from 1996 until his return to England in 2003, ran The English Bookshop in Montolieu, the book village in the south of France.
-He now works as a writer and theatre director, journalist and photographer and runs the on-line theatre magazine StageTalk Magazine.
-In 2011 he wrote a history of the Everyman Theatre in Cheltenham and wrote, produced and directed a revue in the theatre's Studio - 'Final Daze', featuring Robert Whelan, Wendy Abrahams and Steven Rayworth.
+In the mid-1980s, he went to live in France and from 1996 until his return to England in 2003, ran The English Bookshop in Montolieu, the book village in the south of France.
+He now works as a writer and theatre director, journalist and photographer.
+In 2011 he wrote a history of the Everyman Theatre in Cheltenham and wrote, produced and directed a revue in the theatre's Studio – 'Final Daze', featuring Robert Whelan, Wendy Abrahams and Steven Rayworth.

-In October 2014, he produced and directed John Mortimer's play THE DOCK BRIEF at the Everyman starring Tweedy the Clown and Mark Hyde.
+In October 2014, he produced and directed John Mortimer's play The Dock Brief at the Everyman starring Tweedy the Clown and Mark Hyde.
+Also in 2014 He created the on-line theatre magazine StageTalk Magazine.

 His book THESPIANS, actors' reminiscences of the 1940s to the 1970s with a foreword by Penelope Keith was published in December 2014.

+Since 2017 he has lived in Holland where he created ArtsTalk Magazine.